Arts in San Antonio

-In addition to the Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
-Through the shops of El Mercado, down into the San Antonio Missions National Park.
-Browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte Museum.
-These are just some of the highlights of our diverse culture and Art.
+In addition to Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
+Through the shops of Market Street, down into the San Antonio Missions National Park.
+Browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte.
+These are just some of the highlights of our diverse culture and art.

 For more Arts & Culture throughout the Alamo City, check out the websites below.

 The Majestic and Empire Theatres

-Rooted in the heart of downtown San Antonio are the historic Majestic Theater (1929) and equally important Empire Theater (1914).
+Rooted in the heart of downtown San Antonio are the historic Majestic Theater (1929) as well as the Empire Theater (1914).
 These nationally recognized landmarks are listed on the National Register of Historic Places.
-Home to the Broadway in San Antonio series, as well as live concerts, comedy shows and children’s theater.
+Home to the Broadway in San Antonio series, as well as live concerts, comedy shows and other theater arts.

 Carver Community Cultural Center

 The San Antonio Museum of Art

 Located in what was once the historic Lone Star Brewery.
 Known for one of the most complete ancient Greek, Roman, and Egyptian art collections in the southern United States.
-The Nelson A. Rockefeller Latin American wing covers the ages.
-Including but not limited to the ancient Americas to the present day.
-Furthermore it houses a stellar collection of folk art.
-In the modern galleries, works of globally recognized artists coupled with notable Texas and regional art.
+The Nelson A. Rockefeller Latin American wing covers multiple ages.
+Including but not limited to the ancient Americas through present day.
+In addition to these, it also houses a stellar collection of folk art.
+In the modern galleries, works of world renowned artists coupled with notable Texas and regional art.
 The Asian art wing displays works from Korea, India, Japan, and China.